First, be sure that you've created your project and added collaborators. Next, there are four major steps to follow:

 Here's where you'll write the questions scouts will answer.
 Here are a few key things to remember:

-- A mission can have up to 10 parts, and you can ask 20 questions per part.
+- A mission can have up to 10 parts.
+Most mission parts have 5-20 questions.

-- Of those 20 questions, you may include up to 1 photo and 1 video.
+- In each entry, a scout can submit up to 1 photo and 1 video.

 - Review the kinds of questions you can ask scouts.

-- You can use skip logic to jump scouts to different questions within that particular part based on their answers to a specific closed ended question.
+- Use skip logic to jump scouts to different questions within that particular part based on their answers to a specific closed ended question.